-Late consideration for competition teams, performance teams, and extra pieces will be on an individual basis.
-Email Ms. Barb to set up an evaluation.
+Late assessment for 2026/2027 will be considered on an individual basis.
+Email dbsdoffice@gmail.com to inquire.

 In recognition of hard work, excellence, teamwork, spirit, and dedication, all competition stream dancers are eligible for scholarships and special awards at the end of the season.
 These are given at our wrap up party potluck where we all celebrate as a team!
 Information is sent out prior to the event.